 - Common Mental Health Diagnosis in Children and Youth ACMH

 Is there some technology that can help my child?

 Assistive technology is a related service listed in IDEA.
 Technology is a key to leveling the playing field for individuals with disabilities.
-Check out the TechMatrix for suggestions for finding educational and assistive technology products for students with disabilities.
 Be sure to check out our webpage on Assistive Technology.